 Spend just half an hour on a high-speed NS train and you’ll be in the heart of the Netherlands’ vibrant capital in no time.
 Spend your day discovering the city’s many wonderful museums and shopping hotspots or simply basking in the ambience of the canal-lined streets.

 Treat yourself by upgrading to First Class and you’ll get free access to the NS International Lounges at Amsterdam-Centraal, as well as more spacious seats to sink into.
 Read on for more information and train times, as well as all the FAQs for this route.

 NS is the main railway operator in the Netherlands.
 It connects the four corners of the country with regional, medium-distance and high-speed trains.
 It's also possible for you to travel at night thanks to multi-line night trains, including Schiphol and Eindhoven airports.
 All trains are equipped with two comfort classes – First Class and Second Class.

-The average journey time between Rotterdam and Amsterdam is 40 minutes and the fastest journey time is 32 minutes.
-On an average weekday, there are 163 trains per day travelling from Rotterdam to Amsterdam.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Rotterdam and Amsterdam is 43 minutes, with around 106 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 Yes, it is possible to travel from Rotterdam to Amsterdam without having to change trains.
-There are 93 direct trains from Rotterdam to Amsterdam.
+There are 106 direct trains from Rotterdam to Amsterdam each day.
 Though there may be fewer direct services available depending on your exact departure date.